erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 <img src="https://i.imgur.com/CE6lmp2.png" style="width: 800px" />

 - All computations can be considered as producers or consumers of data, with worker threads reacting to get/put calls.
-- The channel architecture has three layers: Live Channel Layer, Interaction Layer, and Backend Layer.
+- The channel architecture has three layers:
-- The Live Channel Layer holds a snapshot of items generated on a channel, and the Garbage Collection trigger moves old data to a garbage list.
+	- **The Live Channel Layer** holds a snapshot of items generated on a channel, and the Garbage Collection trigger moves old data to a garbage list.
-- The Persistence Layer handles items that need to be persisted, using a pickling handler function specified by the application.
+	- **The Persistence Layer** handles items that need to be persisted, using a pickling handler function specified by the application.
-- The Backend Layer supports different backends for storing channel data, including MySQL, Unix file system, and GPFS.
+	- **The Backend Layer** supports different backends for storing channel data, including MySQL, Unix file system, and GPFS.
 - All persistence activities happen automatically under the covers.

 ### Conclusion